 We grow healthy.

-Continue reading to learn more about the “best kept secret in Naperville” and we hope you’ll join us on the farm sometime soon!
+Learn more about the “best kept secret in Naperville” below and visit us at our Wednesday farm stands this summer!

 About The green earth harvest Program

 We offer shareholders a unique opportunity to experience a real working farm right here in Naperville!
-Throughout the summer, there are many opportunities to connect with the farm such as U-pick days (peas, green beans and cherry tomatoes) along with Pizza Nights on the Farm, farm tours and summer camps.
-Shareholders also enjoy visits from our local farm partners who bring their local fruit, meat, eggs, milk, flowers, organic grains, flour and breads!
+Throughout the summer, there are many opportunities to connect with the farm such as U-pick days (peas, green beans, and cherry tomatoes), Pizza Nights on the Farm, farm tours, and summer camps.
+Shareholders enjoy visits from our local farm partners who bring their local fruit, meat, eggs, milk, flowers, organic grains, flour, and breads!

-In addition to being a program of The Conservation Foundation, we partner with other nonprofits and local farms to bring our communities together on this precious, protected land.
-During our growing season, we typically donate ~5000 pounds of produce to Loaves and Fishes- a local food pantry supporting those in need.
-Please let us know if you’re interested in partnering with us, we’d love to hear from you!
+In addition to being a program of The Conservation Foundation, we partner with other nonprofits and local farms to bring our communities together on this precious protected land.
+During our growing season, we typically donate around 5,000 pounds of produce to Loaves and Fishes, a local food pantry supporting those in need.
+Please let us know if you’re interested in partnering with us, we’d love to hear from you.

 ORGANIC & SUSTAINABLE PRACTICES

 We are proud to say that our crops are USDA certified organic.
 Our farming practices meet the strict standards of the USDA’s National Organic Program (NOP).
-Annually, our farm undergoes a rigorous certification renewal process which involves detailed documentation of our field plans, pest mitigation, sources for seeds (and other inputs) and produce handling processes.
-We also practice crop rotation, plant cover crops, utilize natural inputs to nurture the soil and don’t use any non-approved chemical fertilizers to help ensure the highest quality of soil fertility possible, giving you incredibly nutritious – not to mention delicious – veggies!
+Annually, our farm undergoes a rigorous certification renewal process that involves detailed documentation of our field plans, pest mitigation, sources for seeds (and other inputs), and produce handling processes.
+We practice crop rotation, plant cover crops, utilize natural inputs to nurture the soil, and don’t use any non-organic approved fertilizers to help ensure the highest quality of soil fertility possible, giving you incredibly nutritious – not to mention delicious – veggies!

-You’ll have a few options to make your farmshare experience just the right one for you/your family.
+You’ll have a few options to make your farmshare experience just the right one.
 First, you’ll select the size share that’s right for your home – our Standard Size Share is between 8 – 9 veggie units per pickup and our Personal Size Share is between 5 – 6 units per pickup.
-You’ll then determine the best pickup location and frequency: you’ll either come to McDonald Farm in Naperville or one of our off-farm pickup sites every week or every other week to pick up your freshly-harvested produce.
-We’re also offering home delivery for select zip codes in Naperville!
+You’ll then determine the best pickup location and frequency – you’ll either come to McDonald Farm in Naperville or one of our off-farm pickup sites every week or every other week to pick up your freshly-harvested produce.
+We offer home delivery for select zip codes in Naperville!

 Wondering how to use your fresh, seasonal produce?
-We’ve got some ideas!
+We’ve got ideas!
 In our carefully curated Recipe Repository, you’ll find vegetable storage and preparation tips, along with a whole catalog of recipes we’ve collected over the years.
-When you become a shareholder, you’ll also receive our farm’s weekly newsletter with recipe inspirations for the harvest, a “Veggie of the Week” spotlight to help you learn more about what’s being grown, and other resources to make your farmshare experience one you’ll look forward to year after year!
+When you become a shareholder, you’ll also receive our farm’s weekly newsletter with recipe inspirations for the harvest, a “Veggie of the Week” spotlight to help you learn more about what’s being grown, and other resources to make your farmshare experience one you’ll look forward to week after week and year after year.